7.1. Entity properties

 Adding this property to a (template) map will block rewrite directives from the .ted file paths listed in this property.
 Paths can cover specific files or entire directories, and do not need to contain a .ted extension.
 This property is removed afterwards.

 This is a specific property that is intended for template entity authors.
+For example, this blocks the rewrite rule that enables target patterns:

 7.1.3.
 Lifted properties